bSI-InfraRoom/MVD-Infra-Test-Instructions/E2a-TRST/TSTP/README.md

 :zap: **This is a test-driven process: refer to the [Validation Criteria](#Validation-Criteria) to understand what is required by the test** :zap:

 ## Itemised Roots
-*This section lists the primary entities and concept templates being validated by this test instruction, these are listed to understand the scope of the data entities being addressed. this is the documentation of the data placed within BIMQ*

 The Test instruction addresses the import and export of the following IFC Entities & Concept Templates:

-:construction: under construction :construction:

 <details><summary>IFC Entities</summary>